 It’s worth noting that the efficacy of clobazam was dose-dependent in the trial, and the highest dose tried was 40mg/day.
 Thus, one clinical pearl from the results was that since escalating the dose from 10mg twice daily to 20mg twice daily resulted in a dose-dependent reduction in seizure frequency, higher doses (up to 60mg/day) may be beneficial if tolerated.

 Clobazam has also proven its efficacy in treatment-resistant adult focal epilepsy (TRAFE), as 3 class III studies (small patient population and mixed epilepsy types) showed greater seizure frequency reduction compared to placebo, but with higher side effects as mentioned above.
 AAN practice parameters on AED use for TRAFE concluded that it is probably effective as an add-on therapy for TRAFE.

-Using clobazam for its indications (both approved and otherwise) require a multidisciplinary team approach because as with any benzodiazepine, there is risk associated with use.
+Using clobazam for its indications (both approved and otherwise) require an interprofessional team approach because as with any benzodiazepine, there is risk associated with use.
 This team includes the prescribing physician or mid-level practitioner, the nursing staff, and the pharmacist.
 The pharmacist should verify dosing and perform a drug interaction check, and report any concerns to the prescriber.
 Nursing is in the best position to answer patient questions, counsel on dosing and adverse effects, and monitor these adverse effects, also informing the clinician f any issues present.
 The team should communicate regarding drug interactions, adverse effects, and therapeutic effectiveness to provide optimal patient care.
 [Level V]

 |||Ng YT,Collins SD, Clobazam.
 Neurotherapeutics : the journal of the American Society for Experimental NeuroTherapeutics.
 2007 Jan; [PubMed PMID: 17199029]|